Miriam-Villalta/Miriam-Villalta/README.md

 As mentioned before, I have previous skills in differents artistic matters as:
 - Painting
 - Esculture
-- Graphic Design (Photoshop, Ilustrator, InDesing, Premier, AffertEffects, Zbrush...)
+- Graphic Design (Photoshop, Ilustrator, InDesing, Premier, Zbrush...)
 - Make-up artist (zombies and FX is one of my best)
 - Writing